attilammagyar/js80p/README.txt

 If your plugin host application does not support VST 3, but does support VST 2.4, then you have to download and install the FST version of JS80P.
-Otherwise, you should go with the VST 3 bundle on both Windows and Linux.
+Otherwise, you should go with a VST 3 bundle on both Windows and Linux.

-If your CPU supports AVX instructions and you use a 64 bit plugin host application, then you should download a JS80P package that is optimized for AVX compatible processors.
+If your CPU supports AVX instructions and you use a 64 bit plugin host application (also known as "x86_64"), then you should download a JS80P package that is optimized for AVX compatible processors.
 If you have an older computer, or if you experience crashes, then you should go with one of the SSE2 compatible JS80P packages.

-If your plugin host application fails to recognize JS80P from the VST 3 bundle, then you have to download and install the VST 3 Single File version that matches the CPU architecture for which your plugin host application was built.

-(For example, some 32 bit (i686) VST 3 hosts are known to be unable to recognize VST 3 bundles when running on a 64 bit Linux system, so you would have to download the 32 bit VST 3 Single File JS80P package for such hosts.)
+If you are using an older VST 3 host, or if you are running a 32 bit (also known as "i686" or "x86") VST 3 host on a 64 bit Linux system, then it might not be able to load the VST 3 bundle, so you will have to go with a VST 3 single file JS80P package that matches the architecture of your host application.

+The 32 bit versions are usually only needed by those who deliberately use a 32 bit plugin host application, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.

+If you are in doubt, then try the VST 3 bundle, and if your plugin host application doesn't recognize it, then try the 64 bit VST 3 single file version, then the 64 bit FST version, then the 32 bit VST 3 single file version, and so on.

+Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.

+Here's what's in what package:

+ * "js80p-X_Y_Z-avx-vst3_bundle.zip": VST 3 bundle for modern (AVX compatible)
+   CPUs.
+This is what most people need.

+ * "js80p-X_Y_Z-linux-x86_64-avx-fst.zip": FST version for Linux, 64 bit,
+   modern (AVX compatible) CPUs.

+ * "js80p-X_Y_Z-linux-x86_64-avx-vst3_single_file.zip": VST 3 single file
+   version for Linux, 64 bit, modern (AVX compatible) CPUs.

+ * "js80p-X_Y_Z-linux-x86_64-sse2-fst.zip": FST version for Linux, 64 bit,
+   older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-linux-x86_64-sse2-vst3_single_file.zip": VST 3 single file
+   version for Linux, 64 bit, older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-linux-x86-sse2-fst.zip": FST version for Linux, 32 bit,
+   older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-linux-x86-sse2-vst3_single_file.zip": VST 3 single file version
+   for Linux, 32 bit, older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-src.zip": the source code of the plugin which you can compile for any CPU architecture.
+(See the "Development" section in the documentation for the details.)

+ * "js80p-X_Y_Z-sse2-vst3_bundle.zip": VST 3 bundle for older (SSE2 compatible)
+   CPUs.

+ * "js80p-X_Y_Z-windows-x86_64-avx-fst.zip": FST version for Windows, 64 bit,
+   modern (AVX compatible) CPUs.

+ * "js80p-X_Y_Z-windows-x86_64-avx-vst3_single_file.zip": VST 3 single file
+   version for Windows, 64 bit, modern (AVX compatible) CPUs.

+ * "js80p-X_Y_Z-windows-x86_64-sse2-fst.zip": FST version for Windows, 64 bit,
+   older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-windows-x86_64-sse2-vst3_single_file.zip": VST 3 single file
+   version for Windows, 64 bit, older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-windows-x86-sse2-fst.zip": FST version for Windows, 32 bit,
+   older (SSE2 compatible) CPUs.

+ * "js80p-X_Y_Z-windows-x86-sse2-vst3_single_file.zip": VST 3 single file
+   version for Windows, 32 bit, older (SSE2 compatible) CPUs.

 Installing the VST 3 Bundle on Windows
 --------------------------------------